Markit: Public listing and growth

+Merger

+On 12 July 2016, Markit and IHS Inc. merged in an all-stock merger of equals to form IHS Markit.

 Index products

-On 17 January 2006 CDS IndexCo and Markit launched ABX.HE, a subprime mortgage backed credit derivative index, with planned to extend the index to underlying asset types other than home equity loans.
+On 17 January 2006 CDS IndexCo and Markit launched ABX.HE, a subprime mortgage backed credit derivative index, with plans to extend the index to underlying asset types other than home equity loans.

-They launched the Home Equity (ABX.HE) ABX on 19 January 2006.

-Others, such as Credit Cards (ABX.CC), Student Loans (ABX.SL) Auto Loans (ABX.AU) were to be announced in the future.

-The Loan credit default swap index (LCDX), a loan-only credit default swap index was created in 2007 by CDS Index Company (CDSIndexCo).
+On 19 January, 2006 it launched the Home Equity (ABX.HE) ABX.
+The following year in 2007 the loan credit default swap index (LCDX), a loan-only credit default swap index was created by CDS Index Company (CDSIndexCo).

-Sixteen major financial institutions, JPMorgan, Goldman Sachs, Deutsche Bank, Barclays Capital, Bank of America, BNP Paribas, Citigroup, Credit Suisse, Lehman Brothers, Merrill Lynch, RBS Greenwich, UBS and Wachovia, owned the private company called the CDS Index Company (CDS IndexCo), that developed the ABX index.
-Markit Group Limited marketed the ABX index, and by 2007, had acquired (CDS IndexCo).
+Sixteen financial institutions including: JPMorgan, Goldman Sachs, Deutsche Bank, Barclays Capital, Bank of America, BNP Paribas, Citigroup, Credit Suisse, Lehman Brothers, Merrill Lynch, RBS Greenwich, UBS and Wachovia, owned the private company called the CDS Index Company (CDS IndexCo), that developed the ABX index.
+By 2007 Markit marketed had acquired (CDS IndexCo).
 The ABX index was a credit default swap of asset-backed mortgages of 30 of the most liquid mortgage-backed bonds.